 - Sections: Reading, Listening, Speaking, Writing

-- Delivered: At a certified test centre (in-person)
+- Delivered: At a certified test center (in-person)

 - Score scale: 0–120 (four sections, each 0–30)